philipperemy/easy-encryption/README.md

 # Easy Encryption
-A very simple yet powerful standalone C++ module (API) to encrypt/decrypt strings based on B64 and Vigenere ciper (symmetric cipher).
+A very simple yet powerful standalone C++ module (API) to obfuscate/deobfuscate strings based on B64 and Vigenere ciper (symmetric cipher).

+**DISCLAIMER: This encryption is NOT secure and can be used as a "cheap way" to obfuscate some messages in a communication channel.
+If you need a solid and unbreakable encryption, please use a widely adopted standard and well researched cipher like AES-GCM.**

 It works as follows: